infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 *For general information about MobX, checkout the official documentation:* [`mobx.js.org`](https://mobx.js.org/).

 ## Decorators
-Use decorators wherever you can because it makes code more readable and declarative.
+Use decorators wherever you can if your transpiler support's it, because it makes code more readable and declarative.

 ### Component Declaration
 Wrap components that handle app's state with *observer* from the `mobx-react` library.